54 Emulation

 One of the most important things to remember in reverse engineering is the core difference between static analysis and dynamic analysis.
 As many already know, static analysis suffers from the path explosion problem, which is impossible to solve even in the most basic way without at least a partial emulation.

-For partial emulation (or imprecise full emulation) rizin uses its own ESIL intermediate language and virtual machine.
+For partial emulation (or imprecise full emulation) Rizin uses its own RzIL intermediate language, designed to replace current ESIL.

 One of the most common usages of such emulation is to calculate indirect jumps and conditional jumps.